-Here are three ways to actually keep your resolutions and make your New Year, New “Money You” shine in 2018!
+Here are three ways to actually keep your resolutions and make your New Year, New “Money You” shine!

 Start with REASONABLE financial goals.
 Most people tend to say, “I want to be completely out of debt by June!” and then June rolls around and you are have paid off about 1/10th of that.
 When resolutions are unreasonable you can understand why only 8% of people accurately accomplish any New Year’s Resolutions.
-You could, make a reasonable goal to pay down may 25% of that debt each quarter or pay off half this year and half next year.
+You could, make a reasonable goal to pay down may 25% of that debt each quarter or pay off half this year and the other half next year.
 It should be reasonable and obtainable where you can actually get some forward momentum.